pictowolf/rocky-builder/README.md

 ## todo
 * add vmware-iso source
-* add shell to setup ansible as needed
-* add ansible role to update the vm
+* move ansible install out of post kickstart?

 ## How to use
 * Change dev.pkvars.hcl.example to dev.pkvars.hcl and ammend the values as needed.
 Use this to control different environments, EG: staging, prod etc.